Have you been hit with a tsunami of problems and its only 11 days into the New year?

 We endured for nearly two weeks.

-The worker who fixed our system was close to 300 pounds and shared that he was struggling with his weight.
+The nearly 300 pound worker who fixed our system shared that he was struggling with his weight.
 He was scared he might not live long enough to watch his 11 year old grow up.

-Maybe our septic system clogged so that he could receive the advice needed to change his life.
-I fully believe that he will watch his son grow up after all.
+Maybe our septic system clogged so that he could receive the advice needed to change his life; to watch his son grow up after all.

 Have you noticed that when you face a trial of any kind and come out, you appreciate things you took for granted so much more.
-You look at the world in a different light.
+You see the world in a different light.
 You grow.
 And if you look ever so closely, you will see the blessing in disguise.